-My recent but active research projects are:
+My recent research projects are:

 - The island communities of Breiðafjörður, Iceland (Institute of Archaeology, Iceland)